 When I was a little older, I remember having a much beloved copy of E.L.
 Konigsburg’s From the Mixed-Up Files of Mrs. Basil E. Frankweiler, and I longed to live in the Metropolitan Museum of Art.
-I also had a collection of Roald Dahl short stories that looked like it was for children, but the stories themselves got progressively weirder and weirder.
+I also had a collection of Roald Dahl short stories; the cover made it look like it was for children, but over the course of that little volume the stories grew progressively more disturbing and over my head.
 Needless to say, I loved it.
-By the time I was twelve, I started in on Jane Austen, and that began an obsession with nineteenth century literature that lasted through college.
+By the time I was twelve, I started in on Jane Austen and Charlotte Bronte, and that began an obsession with nineteenth century literature that lasted through college.

 More than any other author for young adults, Philip Pullman introduced me to what was possible.
 When I read the His Dark Materials trilogy, beginning with The Golden Compass, it was like finding my Platonic ideal of reading.
-It was transporting and frightening and so original and yet emotionally real and poignant—and gorgeously crafted.
-To this day, it’s my desert island pick.
-I’ve read it over and over and still marvel at individual sentences while also being swept away by the story.
-Will, who isn’t even introduced until the second book in the trilogy, might possibly be my favorite fictional character of all time.
+It was transporting and frightening and so original and yet emotionally real and poignant.
+Will, who isn’t introduced until the second book in the trilogy, might possibly be my favorite fictional character of all time.

-I’m also constantly amazed by Neil Gaiman.
-It’s difficult to choose a favorite of his books.
-Coraline might be it, because it’s so perfect in every way (read it; it’s truly perfect), but The Ocean at the End of the Lane made me weep, so I have a deep and warm soft spot for it.
+I’m also constantly amazed by Neil Gaiman’s imagination.
+Coraline is my favorite of his books, because it’s so perfect in every way.
+The Ocean at the End of the Lane made me weep, so I have a deep and warm soft spot for it.
 It’s simply beautiful.